-REVIEW: Kids can journey back in time at Beenleigh Historical Village and Museum
+REVIEW: Beenleigh Historical Village and Museum for Kids

 Kids will love journeying to a place in the past where washing took hours and classrooms were super strict when they visit the Beenleigh Historical Village and Museum.